salvadorhm/kuorra_nl_v2/Readme.md

 ### Introduction

-Kuorra is a model for fast webapp development
+Kuorra is a model for fast webapp development and scanffolding.

 this template have the next functions